-New York Pride marchers target Trump, San Francisco parties
+New York Pride marchers target Trump as San Francisco parties

 "He already rolled back rights for transgender students, for example, and the list is on and on," he said.
 "So we have a lot more work to do, that's why we are here today."

 As a candidate, Trump promised to protect gay people.
-But his move in February to revoke the Obama administration's guidance letting transgender students choose which gender bathroom they use, and his executive order last month to promote "religious liberty" have been seen by some as discriminatory.
+But his move in February to revoke the Obama administration's guidance letting transgender students choose which gender bathroom they use, and his executive order last month to promote religious liberty have been seen by some as discriminatory.

 The New York march's grand marshals this year include the American Civil Liberties Union, which was chosen for its history of litigation defending gay rights; Brooke Guinan, a transgender woman who works as a firefighter in the city; and Geng Le, a gay rights activist in China.

+"Pride this year is showing that we are here, we are queer, and we are not going to sit down for anything less than full rights, full equality," said Austin Anderson, a 28-year-old advertising worker at the New York event.

-The march route ends on Christopher Street in Manhattan's West Village in order to commemorate the riots that broke out there in 1969 after police raided the Stonewall Inn, a gay bar, in an event seen as a turning point in the gay rights movement.
-One of the first Pride marches happened close by a year later.
+The march route ends on Christopher Street in Manhattan's West Village to commemorate the riots that broke out there in 1969 after police raided the Stonewall Inn, a gay bar, in an event seen as a turning point in the gay rights movement.
+New York's first Pride march started close by a year later.

 In San Francisco, revelers had to pass through one of dozens of metal security detectors to get into the main plaza.